Bethulah vs Almah

 Therefore the Lord Himself shall give you a sign: behold, the young woman shall conceive, and bear a son, and shall call his name Immanuel.
 (Isa 7:14 JPS)

-Wail like a maiden (bethulah) girded with sackcloth for the husband of her youth.
+Wail like a virgin (bethulah) girded with sackcloth for the husband of her youth.
 (Joe 1:8)

-In this case, the word bethulah is used in a sense that she is not a virgin, but pure and spotless in her marriage.
+In this case, the word bethulah is used in a sense that a woman, who wails for her lost husband in war, is pure and spotless in betrothment.
 Hence, bethulim, virginity means purity and spotlessness.

 Navah